rmjarvis/TreeCorr/docs/patches.rst

 Running K-Means
 ---------------

-One standard way to split up a set of objects into roughly equal area patches is an algorithm called
+One standard way to split up a set of objects into roughly equal-area patches is to use an algorithm called
 `k-means clustering <https://en.wikipedia.org/wiki/K-means_clustering>`_.

 The basic idea of the algorithm is to divide the points :math:`\vec x_j` into